std/sync

 fn Unlock(self)

-Unlocks mutex.
-It is a run-time error if mutex is not locked on entry to Unlock.
+Unlocks for writing.
+It is a run-time error if it is not locked for writing on entry to Unlock.

 Implements a condition variable, a rendezvous point for threads waiting for or announcing the occurrence of an event.